 Attribute has shown a high level of performance in dryland sheep pastures under both set stocking and rotational grazing in Canterbury while being just as successful in the intensive grass growing areas of the rotationally grazed cattle pastures in the upper North Island.
 Attribute is the perfect white clover base for a clover mix.

-Perenniality y Perennial
+Perennial

-Stolon Density High
+High

-Leaf Size Medium-large
+Medium-large

-1000 Seed Weight (grams) 0.7
+0.7

-Suggested Sowing Rate (kg/ha) 3-5
+3-5